Othamae/URLCut-API/README.md

-# URLCorto
+# URLCut

-URLCorto is a backend application for shortening URLs and QR code generation.
+URLCut is a backend application for shortening URLs and QR code generation.

 ## Description